Sustainable Development Goal 5: Target 5.1: End discrimination against women and girls

 This target has one indicator.
 Indicator 5.1.1: Whether or not legal frameworks are in place to promote, enforce and monitor equality and non-discrimination on the basis of sex.

-This means the indicator works towards the legal frameworks which can be applied to promote and enforce non-discrimination on the basis of sex across various measures including hiring, equal pay, marital rape and property rights, among others.
+This means the indicator works towards the legal frameworks which can be applied to promote and enforce non-discrimination on the basis of sex across various measures including hiring, equal pay, laws against marital rape, and equal rights to property, among others.

 Discrimination against women (or sexism) can be measured with a range of indicators such as early marriage, gender-based violence and women's property rights.

 Child marriage has declined over the past decades.
+However, as of July 2025, 19% of women who are 20-24 years old were married before legal adulthood.
+While the global trend of child marriage is declining, in sub-Saharan Africa, child marriage rates are expected to increase by 2030.
 Girls from poorer families are more likely to be affected by child marriage than those from wealthier families.

 The custodian agencies for Indicator 5.1.1 are UN Women and World Bank.